 Reason 2: It features a VR Experience corner

 For JPY 400 a viewing, you can select from a large range of virtual reality videos to watch, ranging from anime to extreme experiences to music videos.
-We sampled Attack of the Titans and GANTZ:O that day, and it was truly like being in that world itself.
+We sampled Attack on Titan and GANTZ:O that day, and it was truly like being in that world itself.

 If you’re looking for a fully immersive experience, put on the Galaxy eyepiece, slip on those headphones, sink into the ball-shaped seat, and let your senses take you to another world.